Lightning Protection Basics

 Using the Right Stuff

-Those inexperienced with lightning protection often assume that electrical system fittings and lightning protection system components are interchangable.
+Those inexperienced with lightning protection often assume that electrical system fittings and lightning protection system components are interchangeable.
 Materials requirements established by UL and NFPA take into account the extremely large and short duration currents that a lightning protection system is expected to carry.
 Electrical system components are typically not adequately sized to handle such large currents.
 Undersized components can contribute significantly to system failure.

-Examples of the size requirements established by national standards include a minumum of eight square inches of contact for primary bonding connections and at least 1 ½” of contact along the conductor axis when making a conductor splice.
+Examples of the size requirements established by national standards include a minimum of eight square inches of contact for primary bonding connections and at least 1 ½” of contact along the conductor axis when making a conductor splice.
 Standards also mandate that ground rods are joined to conductor with a minimum of 1 ½” of contact and at least two bolts, making lightning rod ground clamps significantly larger than the clamps used for electrical grounding.

 Lightning protection components should be listed and labeled for compliance with UL Standard 96 – Lightning Protection System Components.
 These products are not typically available through electrical supply houses but are rather the products of manufacturing firms that specialize in lightning protection.
-These manufacturers should be listed with Underwriters Laboratories as lightning protection equipment manfacturers.
+These manufacturers should be listed with Underwriters Laboratories as lightning protection equipment manufacturers.
 UL’s lightning protection program requires manufacturers to submit product samples for initial compliance verification along with submitting to quarterly on-site inspections by UL representatives to verify continued product compliance.

 UL Master Label Program